Alejogb1/job-board/blog-data/file-cls-purpose-code-example.md

 I'm looking back at the early 2000s when I was coding in a really large codebase one monolithic python file it was a disaster I swear there were functions with 2000 lines a single file that had 10000 lines it was practically unmaintainable the whole thing would fall apart if a single piece of code had a bug.
 We had teams working on the same file and merge conflicts were like a daily occurrence We eventually transitioned to breaking the project down into files each file for each logical thing and this significantly improved our code quality and our sanity

-Okay moving on a typical file containing a class usually looks something like this I'm talking about the basic structure here
+ moving on a typical file containing a class usually looks something like this I'm talking about the basic structure here

 *   **Imports**: At the top you have any import statements you need if the class depends on other classes modules or libraries you’ll import them here
 *   **Class Definition**: Then you have the class declaration itself with the class keyword class class_name : then you have the class name and potentially the inheritance declaration as well